aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 ## Running Mallob

-In the this section, we will use `docker run` to create docker _containers_ (processes) as instances of the docker _images_ we created in the previous section.
+We will use `docker run` to create docker _containers_ (processes) as instances of the docker _images_ we created in the previous section.

 To find out which docker containers are running, use the command `docker ps`.
 The command `docker ps -a` will include containers that have already exited.
 To remove a container, run `docker rm <CONTAINER_ID>`.
 To remove all containers, run `docker rm $(docker ps -aq)`.